jamesmathison/blog/_posts/2018-09-06-old-obsession-nature-commanded.md

 I did not understand enough *the Nature of myself*.

 I'll leave it there for now.
-I think tomorrow I'll summarise my misadventures in personal development and spirituality.
+[Tomorrow](/demons-fairies-failure) I'll summarise my misadventures in personal development and spirituality.
 I was blind to the "clog" in my psyche that compelled me to keep miss-firing, but that certainly didn't stop me from trying!

 Peace!